Jammu & Kashmir Bank: Network

-As of 31 March 2025, the bank maintains a network of more than 2500 touch points - 1014 branches, 1424 ATMs and 98 Easy Banking Units, distributed across 20 states and 4 Union Territories.
-839 of the branches are in the Union Territory of Jammu & Kashmir and 37 are in the Union Territory of Ladakh and 138 branches across 20 states & UTs outside the UTs of J&K and Ladakh.
+As of 31 December 2025, the bank maintains a network of around 5000 touch points - 1008 branches, 1436 ATMs, 169 CRMs and 99 Ultra Small Branches known as Easy Banking Units (EBUs), distributed across 18 states and 4 Union Territories.
+835 of the branches are in the Union Territory of Jammu & Kashmir and 37 are in the Union Territory of Ladakh and 136 branches outside the UTs of J&K and Ladakh.

-Within the Union Territories of J&K and Ladakh, the bank operates a total of 98 Easy Banking Units (EBUs).
+Within the Union Territories of J&K and Ladakh, the bank operates a total of 99 Easy Banking Units (EBUs).
 36 of these EBUs are situated in the Union Territory of Ladakh, while the rest operate in the Union Territory of Jammu & Kashmir.

+Jammu and Kashmir bank has a four layered architecture viz., Division, Zone, Cluster & Branch.
+Bank works in layers, that is, geographically, the bank has divided the area under its jurisdictions into three Divisions viz., Kashmir Division (includes UT of Ladakh), Jammu Division & Rest of India Division (ROI) headed by Divisional Heads.
+The Divisions are divided into Zones headed by Zonal Heads.
+Further these zones are divided into clusters which are headed by cluster heads.
+These clusters are divided in Branches which are headed by Branch Managers who report to Cluster Heads/Zonal Heads.Kashmir division has 6 zonal offices and 17 cluster offices, Jammu division has 5 zonal offices and 13 cluster offices while rest of india consists of 2 zonal offices and 5 cluster offices.

 Subsidiaries

 J&K Bank provides investment & stock broking through its wholly owned subsidiary JKB Financial Services Limited (JKBFSL).
 It has 12 branches (5 Branches in Kashmir, 6 Branches in Jammu and 1 Branch in Gurgaon) besides having sales desks at 61 J&K Bank branches across the Union Territory of J&K.